Graduate and Doctoral Travel and Research Programs

 University Travel Restriction Guidelines

-Due to the COVID-19 pandemic, travel is currently highly limited.
-Graduate students must follow current university regulations.
+Graduate students must follow current university regulations regarding travel.
 Applications are subject to rejection if the activity for which the student is seeking funding does not conform to university regulations regarding travel.